-While you can’t always trust review and rating sites to tell the full story, take a look at the attorney’s website, or social media profiles.
+While you can’t always trust review and rating sites to tell the full story, take a look at the attorney’s website, professional listings, or social media profiles.
 Is their online presence accessible?
 Informative?
-Does it seem like they’re genuinely engaging and informing – or just making the hard sell?
+Does it seem like they’re genuinely engaging and informing online, or are they just making the hard sell?

 Personal references can also go a long way toward helping you feel comfortable with your choice of attorney.
 The Chicago real estate community is large, but connected.
 Brokers, service professionals, and others may be able to help you get a sense of your attorney’s level of professionalism, attention to detail, and quality of service.